 Find Your Weaknesses

 Now that you’ve examined your recurring payments, take a good, hard look at where your discretionary income is going.
-That’s what you have left over after you pay for your necessities and taxes.
+That’s what you have left over after you pay for your bills, necessities and taxes.
 If you can’t pay your bills, you don’t have a lot of discretionary income.
 From brewing your coffee at home instead of going to a coffee shop to washing your own car and not eating out, everyone knows the standard personal finance belt-tightening advice.
 Take it seriously — identify your biggest splurges and stop splurging on them.
 Or at least splurge less.

 Reevaluate Your Subscriptions